 Kirke's homemade icecream is a local favorite made here in the Ohio Valley in St. Clairsville, OH.
-Currently we have the following flavors:

 What Is a Fossil?